adafor94/EDAF75/lab2/lab2-answers.md

 4. Identify keys, both primary keys and foreign keys.
 Answer these questions (put your answer in lab2-answers.md):

-a) Which relations have natural keys?
+a) Which relations have natural keys? - All.
-	- All, apart from relations to "performance"

-b) Is there a risk that any of the natural keys will ever change?
+b) Is there a risk that any of the natural keys will ever change? - username, and performance time and date might change.
-	- teater name or username can potentially change.

-c) Are there any weak entity sets?
-	- Not sure, but maybe "ticket"?
+c) Are there any weak entity sets? - Not sure, but maybe "ticket"?

 d) In which relations do you want to use an invented key.
-Why?
-	- Does uuid in "ticket" count as invented?
+Why? - Does uuid in "ticket" count as invented?
+Maybe in performances?
+To avoid having the time and date change.

 6. Convert the E/R model to a relational model, use the method described during lecture 4.